Types of OpenPGP data

 In the previous chapter we made a new private key, extracted the public-facing certificate, and encrypted a message.

 This already covers most of the existing types of OpenPGP data.
-In this chapter we’ll take stock of all the types of artifacts that exist in the world of OpenPGP.
+In this article we’ll take stock of all the types of artifacts that exist in the world of OpenPGP.

 Key material: Certificates and private keys #